$\phi$-Dwarfs: White Dwarfs probe Quadratically Coupled Scalars: Constraints from other astrophysical objects

 Beyond the \phiDwarf\space\MR relationship, there exist further astrophysical signatures to probe the sourcing of scalar fields, like the \phiDwarf\space and solar spectrum, stellar cooling, or exotic effects on Earth.

 The electromagnetic spectrum of \phiDwarfs~provides an additional probe.
 In particular, in the NGS case, where the scalar field only transitions to $\phi=0$ at the edge of the star, the electron (nucleon) mass in the \phiDwarf~atmosphere will be lighter and can shift spectral lines, which can be in tension with observations.
 This is particularly relevant if the radius gap happens to be at larger radii than where white dwarfs are typically observed, potentially extending the lower bound in $c_{m_e}$ ($c_{m_N}$), see \Fig{fig:NGSBoundaryAndMRBoundElectrons} (\Fig{fig:NGSBoundaryAndMRBoundNucleons}).
 Similar limits also apply in the FOPT case if large field values leak out of the star due to gradient effects.
 Furthermore, depending on the density of the NGS $n^\ast$ and the gradient scale $\lambda_\phi$, the typical low-density atmosphere responsible for the absorption lines might not be present at all, further changing the spectrum.
 Understanding the sensitivity of measured white dwarf spectra on electron- and nucleon-mass changes requires additional astrophysical input and is beyond the scope of this work.
+See also \cite{Bai:2025yxm} for superradiant axion-induced spectral changes for stars around black holes.

 Neutron stars are another excellent laboratory for light scalar fields \cite{Hook:2017psm,Balkin:2020dsr}.
 Due to their high central density, they can, in principle, probe parts of the parameter space where sourcing does not occur in white dwarfs, see \cite{Balkin:2023xtr}.
 Further anomalously fast cooling can also be used to constrain scalar-induced new ground states in neutron stars, see \cite{Gomez-Banon:2024oux}.
 Additional observables of scalar sourcing in neutron stars are discussed \eg in \cite{Kumamoto:2024wjd,Zhang:2021mks,Hook:2017psm,Draft2025}.